vernemq/vernemq/README.md

 Currently known issues for MQTTv5 are:

-- QoS 1/2 retries are only allowed after a network connection reconnect, currently retries are made exactly as in MQTTv4.
 - Tracing (`vmq-admin trace`) doesn't yet support tracing MQTTv5 sessions.
 - New subscription flags (No Local, Retain as Published, Retain Handling) are ignored and subscriptions therefore currently work as in MQTTv4.